eric-asare/ConnectionsLab/week3/Inspire!/README.md

 Whew!
 I guess this is the last idea I'll come up with.
 Interested in the rollercoaster?
 Read on.

-The hardest part of this project was settling on an idea that would interest me and finding data that would be helpful.
+The hardest part of this project was settling on an idea that interest me and finding data that would be helpful.

-Often all you need to get the next big project done is a well-chosen inspirational quote.
+Oftentimes, all you need to get the next big project done is a well-chosen inspirational quote.
 Positive quotes are known to help improve mental health.

 You might want to start your day with an inspirational quote or a quote from some famous author that you admire. .
 You might be searching for that one quote that always gets you going, relaxed, comforted when you are feeling down.
 Just as I needed Nelson Mandela to tell me "I never lose, I either win or learn" to continue ideating and finding an API.

-Inspire! is your one-stop place for inspiration You don't have to search all over the web or on group forums for a quote.
+Inspire! is your number one-stop site for inspiration You don't have to search all over the web or on group forums for a quote.
 Come to Inspire!, check out the daily quotes or search your favourite with just a single request.

 Inspire! is a webpage built to take you to the next level.
 Yes! wherever you want to be.